kevinsantana/classifiers-gym/README.md

-# classifiers-gym
+# Classifiers Gym
-Pokémon Gyms are places where Trainers can go to sharpen their battling skills and where their Pokémon can go to gain experience.
+`Pokémon Gyms` are places where Trainers can go to sharpen their battling skills and where their Pokémon can go to gain experience.
 Classifiers gym it's a place where a python enthusiast can train their machine learn models, with any scikit-learn supervised classifier model, saving the resulting model in a mongoDB for later use, or to retain a model's history.
 Just like a Pokémon your model can envolve too!